UniversalDependencies/docs/_2016-09-05--06-prague/enhanced.md

 ## Relative clauses

 In _basic_ trees, relative pronouns are attached to the main predicate of the relative clause (typically with a `nsubj` or `dobj` relation).
 In the corresponding _enhanced_ graphs, the relative pronoun is attached to what it is referring to with the special `ref` relation and the governor of the relative clause is attached as an argument to the main predicate of the relative clause.
-Note that such graphs contain a cycle, as there is a dependenct
+Note that such graphs contain a cycle.

 _Basic_ tree: